 Vehicle accidents are a well-recognized risk that is associated with driving.
 Most people know someone who has been involved in an accident or crash, while some have even experienced it themselves.

 For people who have not personally been in a car accident, they are not likely to give much thought about what they should or should not do in the event of one.
 If a car accident does happen, it is an unexpected shock that can affect a person physically, mentally, and even financially.
 Because car accidents can happen unexpectedly, drivers should know what to do in the event of one.
-It is important that people understand what the accident laws are in their state as certain aspects may vary from one state to another.
-Certain steps, however, are universal, and it is important for all drivers to recognize what they are.

 Stop the Vehicle After Impact

 Immediately following an accident the driver will need to bring the vehicle to a complete stop.
 If the accident has occurred in a location that is extremely dangerous or where it is obstructing traffic, move the car only so far that it is in a safer location.

 Never leave a car running after an accident.
 Once the vehicle has come to a stop, turn off the ignition.
 Leaving a car running can become a safety hazard, depending on the severity of the crash.
 By turning off the ignition the drivers are reducing the risk of starting a fire.

 Extreme emotional responses are natural when a person is involved in an accident.
 People are often overcome with adrenaline that may make them feel excessive fear, nervousness or defensiveness.
 The person whose (car got hit) by another vehicle may experience feelings of anger or frustration.
 To better handle the situation it is important to attempt to regain a measure of calm.
 Before stepping out of the car, stop a moment to take several deep breaths.